 Selective mutism is a specific form of social and performance anxiety.
-It is a speaking phobia that can be looked at as an “addiction to the avoidance of speaking.”
+It is a speaking phobia that can be looked at as a “compulsion to avoid speaking.”
 The problem manifests itself in varied degrees, but the primary characteristic is the child’s not speaking to specific people or in specific venues.

 What is crucial to understand, is that the mutism is caused by the child’s obsessive mind.
 In essence, the child’s mind is ticking.